brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 In Herb Sutter's "Name 5 most important papers for C++", 10 out of 289 respondents chose it.
 Given that the cutoff was 5, and that modules, throwing values, contracts, reflection, coroutines, linear algebra, and pattern matching were all in that list, I find the result a strong indication that it is wanted.

-I have to also say that Gašper is dearly missing this feature in [libciabatta](https://github.com/atomgalaxy/libciabatta) mixin support library, as well as his regular work writing libraries.
+We can also report that Gašper is dearly missing this feature in [libciabatta](https://github.com/atomgalaxy/libciabatta), a mixin support library, as well as his regular work writing libraries.

 On the question of whether this would get used in the standard library interfaces, the answer was "not without the ability to constrain the deduced type", which is a feature C++ needs even without this paper, and is an orthogonal feature.
 The same authors were generally very enthusiastic about using this feature in their implementations.